OguzErenAcar/OguzErenAcar/README.md

 <br>
 <h3 align="left">Hi Everyone I'm Oğuz</h3>

 <h4 align="left">I develop projects with React and write node APIs.
-I studied computer engineering at Erzurum Technical University and since then I have been devoted to constantly improving myself in this field.
+I studied computer engineering at Erzurum Technical University and since then I have been devoted to constantly improving myself in this sector.
 I always try to take forward steps and focus on constantly improving myself.
 I aim to leave a mark in the field of technology with my contributions and projects, because I believe that everything is possible with passion and dedication.</h4>
 <br>

 <h3 align="left">My Stats :</h3>